ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 Then the fusion sensor, in the update part, uses the measured values from sensors to come up with a more precise prediction.

 When processing measurements from lidar sensor, normal Kalman filter is used.

 ![alt text][image14]

 where H is a matrix or a linear function of transforming the internal state x to the measurement.
 H is of the following form.

 ![alt text][image17]

 When processing measurements from radar sensor, extended Kalman filter is used because H is not a linear function.

 ![alt text][image18]

 function h takes the following form

 ![alt text][image19]

 where Hj is the Jacobian matrix of function H, and have the following form.

 ![alt text][image20]

 ### Performance analysis (Combined vs Lidar vs Radar)
+#### Dataset 1

+Lidar only performance

+![alt text][image5]

+Radar only performance

+![alt text][image6]

+Lidar and Radar performance

+![alt text][image3]

+#### Dataset 2

+Lidar only performance

+![alt text][image7]

+Radar only performance

+![alt text][image8]

+Lidar and Radar performance

+![alt text][image4]

+#### Conclusion
+From the above 2 dataset, we can see that using both lidar and radar readings as input to the fusion sensor helps fusion sensor to make accurate prediction.
+It is not suprise because the ladar and radar measurements come after each other after 0.5 seconds.
+Using only lidar or radar measurement half the sample frequency, and hence

 ## Hints and Tips!